MekkiZ/Flask/README.md

 # Flask
 Projet Bac +2

-Website for help community, you want help someone with your skills, with 'aide etoile', you can !
+Website for help community, you want help someone with your skills, with 'aide etoile', you can ! ( internship )

 ## How to run website in localy: